Tencent/tencent-ml-images/README.md

 [[back to top](#)]

 The annotations of images are licensed by Tencent under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
 The contents of this repository, including the codes, documents and checkpoints, are released under an [BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause) license.
-Please refer to [license.txt](license.txt) for more details.
+Please refer to [LICENSE](LICENSE.txt) for more details.

 If there is any concern of the copyright of any image used in this project, please [email us](mailto:wubaoyuan1987@gmail.com).